athenarc/UDFBench/README.txt

 7. DUCKDBCLI: Path to the DuckDB CLI (Command Line Interface) executable.
 The CLI is used to connect to the DuckDB  databases directly from the terminal (e.g., export DUCKDBCLI=$PWD'/databases/duckdb/cli/duckdb').

+Variables in the Configuration file for PySpark:
+1. PYSPARKPATH: Path to the PySpark executable (e.g., export  PYSPARKPATH=$PWD'queries/pyspark/exec.py’).

+2. PARQUETPATH: Path to the folder where Parquet files are stored   (e.g., export PARQUETPATH=$PWD'/dataset/parquet').

+3. PYSPARKLOADS: Path to the PySpark Python file used for loading data  (e.g.,  export PYSPARKLOADS=$PWD'/dataset/load_scripts').

+4. PYSPARKSCHEMA: Path to the PySpark Python file that defines the schema for Parquet files  (e.g.,  export PYSPARKSCHEMA=$PWD'/schema')

+5. PYSPARKUDFS: Path to the Pyspark UDFs (User Defined Functions) library (e.g., export  PYSPARKUDFS =$PWD'/udfs’).

+6. PYSPARKQUERIES: Path to the Pyspark SQL query files (e.g., export  PYSPARKQUERIES=$PWD'/queries/pyspark').

+7. PYSPARK_DRIVER_PYTHON: Path to the Python 3 executable that PySpark should use for its driver program (e.g., export PYSPARK_DRIVER_PYTHON=$(which python3)).

+8. PYSPARK_PYTHON: Path to the Python 3 executable that PySpark should use for the executors (e.g., export PYSPARK_PYTHON=$(which python3)).

 # 3. Install Required Ubuntu Packages:
 "./utilities/README.Ubuntu.sh"